Neurosim: A Fast Simulator for Neuromorphic Robot Perception: Discussion

 Neurosim and Cortex open up avenues to build and test new neuromorphic algorithms in simulation.
 Multi-kilohertz event simulation and high-throughput multi-modal sensing with accurate calibration and scene ground-truth enable key aspects of training and evaluation in embodied autonomy.
 This supports (i) streaming data directly into learning and control pipelines without disk I/O; (ii) privileged supervision (e.g., metric depth, pose, and time-aligned cross-modal views) at high rates for online self-supervised learning and reinforcement learning that scales with environment diversity rather than dataset storage; (iii) closed-loop experiments at the limits of hardware performance for high-speed perception and control; and (iv) controlled studies of sensor timing, from synchronized streams to realistic clock skew and asynchronous sampling.

 Several directions remain open to improvements.
 First, we plan to add hardware-in-the-loop experiments where an edge device (e.g., an embedded controller or perception pipeline on Jetson hardware) consumes simulated sensors and returns control at realistic latencies.
 This will expose timing, scheduling, and bandwidth constraints that are often abstracted away in typical evaluations.
 Second, we aim to support Unreal Engine 5 \cite{unrealengine} as an additional rendering backend to broaden asset compatibility and photorealism, while preserving the high-rate event generation pathway and maintaining determinism for reproducible learning.
-Third, we will expand realism and scale by (i) adding sensory noise models (shot/thermal noise, bandwidth saturation, refractory effects, rolling shutter), (ii) integrating principled environmental randomization and calibration perturbations to improve sim-to-real transfer.